The application round for projects to start in 2024 is now closed. Deadline for applications was the 11th July 2023.

 Projects may address any aspect of equine basic, clinical or translational veterinary sciences aimed at the sub-cellular, cellular, tissue, whole animal and/or population levels.
 There are no restrictions on the specific scientific disciplines or technologies that are eligible for funding providing they are valid and pertinent.
 A multidisciplinary approach is often attractive.
 Projects should address a clearly defined hypothesis with specific, measurable, attainable, relevant and timely objectives.

-HBLB publishes a comprehensive statement of the scope of HBLB's veterinary research interests.
-HBLB’s strategic research priorities are:
+HBLB publishes a comprehensive statement of the scope of its strategic research priorities: Priorities and Scope 2023

-Since 1963, HBLB has supported over 470 individual research projects.
-In the last 10 years, over £19 million has been invested by the HBLB and third parties in research projects, primarily for the benefit of the racing, breeding and rearing of the Thoroughbred, but which often benefit other equines as well.
-The veterinary funding has been distributed to a wide variety of research areas:
+Since 1963, HBLB has supported over 800 major research projects.
+From 2002, over £40 million has been invested by the HBLB and third parties in research projects, primarily for the benefit of the racing, breeding and rearing of the Thoroughbred, but which often benefit other equines as well.